-The bill amends the Wyoming Urban Renewal Code to expand its application to include the provision of affordable housing.
-It introduces new findings that highlight the lack of affordable housing in municipalities, which is deemed injurious to public health, safety, and welfare.
-The bill defines "affordable housing" as housing where occupants pay no more than 30% of their gross income for housing costs, including utilities.
-Additionally, it modifies the definitions of "blighted area" and "urban renewal area" to incorporate conditions that contribute to the need for affordable housing and urban renewal projects.
+This bill amends the Wyoming Urban Renewal Code to expand its application to include the provision of affordable housing.
+It introduces new findings and definitions, emphasizing the lack of affordable housing in municipalities and its negative impact on public health, safety, and welfare.
+The bill defines "affordable housing" as housing where occupants pay no more than 30% of their gross income for housing costs, and it modifies the definition of "blighted area" to include specific conditions that contribute to urban decay.
+Additionally, it mandates that municipalities prioritize the development of affordable housing through private enterprise and outlines the necessary steps for local governing bodies to adopt urban renewal projects aimed at addressing these housing needs.

 Statutes affected: 25LSO-0025 v0.6: 15-9-102, 15-9-103, 15-9-104, 15-9-105, 15-9-106, 15-9-107, 15-9-110, 15-9-115, 15-9-116, 15-9-120